Techniek-Nederland/techniek-nederland-formulieren/_sources/index.rst.txt

 * Efficient and quick adoption of the latest (inspection) forms throughout the sector
 * Pre-fill forms based on existing information (re-use)
 * Setting up a register for products installed in buildings
-* Setting up a register for sign in off on (mandatory) inspectins on installations
+* Setting up a register for signing off on (mandatory) inspections on installations

 This guide is a tutorial for implementing these forms in a simple way.
 The scope is limited to requesting the forms and request some (pre-filled) information to enter on the forms.
-For more information on the total project, please visit https://technieknederland.nl, https://digigo.nu and of course https://fgoplus.nl.
+For more information on the digitisation initiatives in the sector, please visit https://technieknederland.nl, https://digigo.nu and of course https://fgoplus.nl.

 The guide is split up into three sections.
 The first covers the architecture and models descriptions.
 The second